GHANV05/LyricGenerationNLP/README.md

   - Average Test F-1 Score: 0.480
   - This is our last, and smallest model.
 It has the smallest number of songs and genres to choose from (genres we have at least a couple hundred songs for each).
 This model continues to frequently misclassify rock as metal, but I'd be satisfied drawing a conclusion about the two genres from that, instead of a conclusion about our model.

+All of our results are available at https://drive.google.com/drive/folders/1g28x-4IAeSjNeTKNv3d_eMEw10Ggol1E?usp=sharing

 # Lyric Generation